AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents: Introduction

 LLMs evolve from passive knowledge-retrieval interfaces into autonomous agents that can reason, plan, and take actions in real-world environments~\cite{wang2024llmagentsurvey,xi2025llmagentsurvey,kimi-k2,zeng2025futurex,xia2025lact}.
 Unlike conventional question answering~(QA), real-world agents must interact with tools through multiple steps, including retrieval-augmented generation (RAG)~\cite{lewis2020rag} and access to user-private data, ultimately producing effective answers.

-However, most existing agent evaluation benchmarks are constructed around static question-answering tasks~\cite{mialon2023gaia,browsecomp,zhou2024webarena,xbench2025deepsearch,wong2025widesearch,yao2024taubench}, and thus struggle to capture the dynamics and complexity of real-world production settings arising from continuously evolving environment states and multi-tool interactions.
+However, most existing agent evaluation benchmarks are built on fixed tasks in idealized or simulated settings~\cite{mialon2023gaia,browsecomp,zhou2024webarena,xbench2025,wong2025widesearch,yao2024taubench,tau2bench,bfcl}, and thus struggle to capture the dynamics and complexity of real-world production settings arising from continuously evolving environment states and multi-tool interactions.
 This limitation is particularly pronounced in advertising and marketing, manifesting in the following three challenges:

 \textbullet\quad \textbf{Challenge 1: Ground-Truth Obsolescence.} This challenge is particularly evident in advertising and marketing, where user data, campaign delivery conditions, and platform policies are frequently updated.
 Consequently, benchmarks based on static QA pairs can quickly become obsolete: once the underlying data or governing rules change, previously correct answers may no longer remain valid, compromising the reliability of the ground truth.